sky021/sky021/README.md

 ### Research AI Engineer | Software Engineer

 <p>
-  [cite_start]I am a Computer Science graduate student at ASU [cite: 4] [cite_startand a Research AI Engineer [cite: 11] passionate about building technology that automates complex tasks.
+  I am a Computer Science graduate student at ASU and a Research AI Engineer passionate about building technology that automates complex tasks.

-  My work focuses on engineering complete ML lifecycles, from data preparation to inference, to solve critical problems. [cite_start]I have experience reducing geotechnical analysis time from <strong>weeks to seconds (99% reduction)</strong> [cite: 13] [cite_start]using ML on AWS, and have saved over <strong>1000+ hours annually</strong> by automating financial data workflows with full-stack applications[cite: 16].
+  My work focuses on engineering complete ML lifecycles, from data preparation to inference, to solve critical problems.
+I have experience reducing geotechnical analysis time from <strong>weeks to seconds (99% reduction)</strong> using ML on AWS, and have saved over <strong>1000+ hours annually</strong> by automating financial data workflows with full-stack applications.

-  - [cite_start]🔭 I’m currently engineering ML solutions for bridge safety assessments and particle tracking[cite: 13, 14].
+  - 🔭 I’m currently engineering ML solutions for bridge safety assessments and particle tracking.
-  - [cite_start]🌱 I’m currently deepening my skills in Data Processing at Scale and Statistical Machine Learning[cite: 6].
+  - 🌱 I’m currently deepening my skills in Data Processing at Scale and Statistical Machine Learning.
-  - [cite_start]📫 How to reach me: <strong>agrawal.akash@asu.edu</strong> [cite: 2]
+  - 📫 How to reach me: <strong>agrawal.akash@asu.edu</strong>
 </p>

 ---